Little Engines is a micro-distributed literary arts magazine.

 HISTORY:

-Little Engines began publishing in 2001 with four perfect-bound print issues.
+Little Engines started in 2001, publishing four perfect-bound print issues.
 Each included a carefree mix of fiction, comics, interviews, photos, essays, and more.
 The Stranger called Little Engines “remarkably satisfying” and Philadelphia Weekly said the magazine was “such a wonderful creation.”

 Originally, I published Little Engines believing I was reacting against something.
 I was a punk, fresh out of a midwestern state college, moderately educated with an English degree, and ready to rage against a publishing industry I knew nothing about.
 I ran it the way I saw my friends running record labels: Do it yourself, make it up as you go.

 Bringing the magazine back to life makes me feel like I did publishing then, and that’s a feeling I thought I’d forgotten.
+There have been several new print issues, more on the way, some sidecars—Little Engines Loosies—and a growing archive of work published online.
 I don’t know exactly what I’m raging against this time.
 Plenty of things, I suppose. 🖤AV

-A paid subscription helps keep the print free and puts money in the hands of writers & artists.
-Paid subscribers get full access the archives, the comments, and additional “stuff” at the end of many publications.
+A paid subscription is enormously helpful.
+Paid subscribers get access to the archives, the comments, and Little Extras at the end of many publications.
 Thank you for considering.